 Comprehensive Annual Financial Report

-The Comprehensive Annual Financial Report (CAFR) is a thorough and detailed presentation of the FCPS’ financial condition.
+The Comprehensive Annual Financial Report is a thorough and detailed presentation of the FCPS’ financial condition.
 It reports on FCPS’ activities and balances for each fiscal year.

-The CAFR is presented in three sections:
+This report is presented in three sections:

 Introductory section - includes transmittal letter.